If the IRS charged you a penalty during COVID, you might be entitled to a refund. But you need to file a protective claim before July 10, 2026.

 Federal Court Decision

 In Kwong vs. United States, a federal court ruled that certain tax filing and payment deadlines may have been automatically extended during the COVID disaster period.
 The IRS has appealed the decision, and there hasn’t been a final resolution yet.
+It’s also possible there won’t be a resolution for several years.

 If the decision is upheld, some taxpayers could be entitled to refunds of penalties and related interest that were previously assessed by the IRS.
 The ruling affects returns from 2019-2022 that were filed between Jan.
 20, 2020, and July 10, 2023.